-The history of great power competition in Africa is intractably linked to the scramble for Africa between 1881 and 1914 which culminated in the colonization of the continent (Brooke-Smith, 1987).
-Western nations as part of the scramble partitioned Africa without considering the complex social and cultural relationship that existed on the continent (Koponen, 1993).
-As a result, many modern African states did not start as coherent units but as artificial creations of colonial powers (David, 1991).
-In effect, citizens of these countries belong to different ethnic groups that sometimes have conflicting interests or share a long history of animosity toward each other, creating a situation where a national identity cannot emerge without concerted and painstaking efforts to transcend these differences (ACLED, 2016; Doyle and Sambanis, 2000).
-This careless partitioning and the systems of governance that were used to govern the colonies either exacerbated already existing animosity between ethnic groups or caused groups that used that lived together peacefully to start hating each other (Straus, 2008).
-The legacies of the first, known, scramble for Africa is one of division, interethnic conflict, underdevelopment, and instability (Michalopoulos and Papaioannou, 2016).
+The history of great power competition in Africa is intractably linked to the scramble for Africa between 1881 and 1914 which culminated in the colonization of the continent.
+As part of this scramble, Western nations partitioned Africa without considering the complex social and cultural relationship that existed on the continent.
+As a result, many modern African states did not start as coherent units but rather as artificial creations of colonial powers.
+In effect, citizens of these countries belong to different ethnic groups that sometimes have conflicting interests or share a long history of animosity toward each other, creating a situation where a national identity cannot emerge without concerted and painstaking efforts to transcend these differences.
+This careless partitioning and the systems of governance that were used to govern the colonies either exacerbated already existing animosity between ethnic groups or caused groups that used that lived together peacefully to start hating each other.
+The legacies of the first, known, scramble for Africa is one of division, interethnic conflict, underdevelopment, and instability.
 This situation raises the question: what is the impact of the 21st-century great power competition in sub-Sahara Africa on ethnic tension?
 Is it bringing people together or it is leading to tribalism?